gablg1/vibe-summoner/README.md

 ## MVP Outline
 - Electron app
 - Single button called "KICK" that plays a sick loud kick sound
+- No need to "load" your songs into VibeSummoner.
+To start jamming, simply hit play on your Spotify / Youtube.
 - Ability to live record everything that your computer is playing in the moment - including the KICK - and to export it out as separate audio tracks.
 One audio track per app or instrument playing something (Spotify / Youtube / KICK / etc).

 ## Post MVP Roadmap